tanmay-bhat/tanmay-bhat.github.io/content/posts/helm-chart-testing-github-actions.md

 - `Set up Helm`: This step uses the `azure/setup-helm@v3` action to install and set up Helm v3 latest on the machine.
 - `Set up Python`: This step uses the `actions/setup-python@v4` action to install and set up Python on the machine.
 The `python-version` parameter is set to `3.7`.
 - `Set up chart-testing`: This step uses the `helm/chart-testing-action@v2.3.1` action to install and set up chart-testing, a tool for testing Helm charts.
 - `Run chart-testing (list-changed)`: This step runs the `ct list-changed` command using chart-testing to list the charts that have changed since the last commit by referring to the `main` target branch.
 The `id` field is used to give this step an identifier, which can be used to reference it later in the workflow execution.
-If there are changed charts, the step sets an output named `changed` to `true` using the `echo "{changed}={true}" >> $GitHub_OUTPUT` syntax.
+If there are changed charts, the step sets an output named `changed` to `true` using the `echo "{changed}={true}" >> $GITHUB_OUTPUT` syntax.
 - `Run chart-testing (lint)`: This step runs the `ct lint` command using chart-testing to lint the charts in the repository.
 - `Create kind cluster`: This step uses the `helm/kind-action@v1.5.0` action to create a Kubernetes cluster using kind (Kubernetes IN Docker).
 The `if` field is used to specify that this step should only be run if the `changed` output of the `list-changed` step is `true`.
 I.e this step will only run if there are changes in the helm charts compared to main branch helm charts, basically git diff between them result should not be empty.
 - `Run chart-testing (install)`: This step runs the `ct install` command using chart-testing to install the charts in the repository into the kind cluster.